mo-martin/wandisco-documentation/docs/quickstarts/hdp_sandbox_lhv_client-adlsg2_lan.md

 12. On the **Summary** page, click Complete.

 ### Activate Fusion Client on the HDP cluster

+[//]: <INC-681 workaround due to Fusion Client requirements for Hadoop services.>

 1. Log into the Ambari UI for the HDP cluster.